1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Control_and_Trajectory_Tracking_for_Autonomous_Vehicles/README.md

 * Lacks consideration of the system's dynamics, which may result in suboptimal performance.
 * May struggle with complex systems where a model-based approach could yield better results.

+**(Optional) What would you do to improve the PID controller?**
+We need to accelerate the simulation process.
+One way to achieve this could be by disabling the graphical components of the simulation, allowing it to run faster while maintaining its realism and accuracy.
+Simulated time can be stretched or compressed without affecting the outcomes, enabling us to conduct a large number of experiments efficiently.
+By varying parameters and selecting those with the smallest RMSE, we can optimize the system's performance.
+Starting from multiple hyperpoints, we can observe where they converge to local optima and, from these, select the best optimum—this process resembles evolution by natural selection.

+My approach using vector fields with the average waypoint has proven to be more effective than the approach using vector fields with the closest waypoint, primarily due to its predictive nature.
+However, I have a new approach I would like to test, time permitting.
+This approach involves vector fields based on smooth trajectories formed by the closest waypoints.
+Additionally, I haven't yet explored incorporating a memory of the waypoints.
+This could help the car recover if it falls significantly behind the waypoints, ensuring it stays on track without losing its path.

 # Included in this repository
 The project introduces the following modified files (pid_controller/ directory):